» The UI- and VCS-driven Run Workflow

 In the UI and VCS workflow, every workspace is associated with a specific branch of a VCS repo of Terraform configurations.
 TFE registers webhooks with your VCS provider when you create a workspace, then automatically queues a Terraform run whenever new commits are merged to that branch of workspace's linked repository.

-By default, TFE also performs a plan-only run when a pull request is opened against that branch from another branch in the linked repository.
-As described at VCS Connection webhooks, plan-only runs can't be applied, although their details can be viewed in TFE via a link in the VCS status check.
+TFE also performs a speculative plan when a pull request is opened against that branch from another branch in the linked repository.
+TFE posts a link to the plan in the pull request, and re-runs the plan if the pull request is updated.

 » Starting Runs